 Ultimately, David worked for one of his organisations on a very sporadic freelance basis; as an advisor on the music, media, entertainment, and materials intellectual property interests (copyrights, trademarks, design rights, and patents) for some of his clients companies based in Switzerland, Luxembourg, Russia, Monaco, and offshore.

 On David’s early professional life page, he mentions that he “played some of the most extravagant private parties and corporate events both here in the UK and abroad” and some of these were for Mr Safra and his organisations.

-David’s work with Mr Safra’s organisation ended in 1999 when Mr Safra sold his holdings in both Republic New York Corporation and Safra Republic Holdings to HSBC Bank for a reported circa $10 billion.
+David’s work with Mr Safra’s organisation ended in 1999 when Mr Safra sold his holdings in both Republic New York Corporation and Safra Republic Holdings to HSBC Bank.
 Sadly, shortly after the sale to HSBC, Mr Safra tragically died in a fire in his Avenue d’Ostende apartment in Monaco.